 Other than minor lobbying efforts to advance an institution’s narrow interests, civil society showed near complete agreement with or worse, subservience to government power.
-Particularly, very few organizations in civil society spoke out against the exclusion of the unvaccinated from much of society or committed acts of civil disobedience to include the unvaccinated.
+Particularly, very few organizations in civil society spoke out against the exclusion of the unvaccinated from much of society, or committed acts of civil disobedience to include the unvaccinated.
 Moreover, very few doctors protested the violation of the doctor-patient relationship that had occurred when the prime minister announced there would only be “a few, extremely narrow” grounds for medical exemptions, and when colleges of physicians enforced this directive by stipulating what that extremely narrow set of rules was, and by threatening or even investigating doctors who sought exemptions for their patients because they believed, based on their medical expertise and their professional knowledge of the patient, that a first or second dose would harm that patient.

 What caused this almost complete lack of resistance?
 Perhaps these institutions too were caught up in the process of mass formation.
 Or a sufficient number of constituents or stakeholders might be caught up in it, which would make it difficult for the leadership of an institution to resist.
 Or the explanation could have to do with incentives.
 Many such institutions receive government funding or privileges which they may not want to jeopardize, or they believe they could face difficulties in future dealings with the government if they now resist.
 Government may have also directly funded some organizations specifically to participate in the promotion or execution of its Covid policies.
-And there was ample indirect government funding of media through the sheer amount of advertising government did to promote its views and policies.
+And there was ample direct and indirect government funding of media, for example through the sheer amount of advertising government did to promote its views and policies.
 Institutions may have also been concerned about negative media coverage if they dissented from the narrative.
 Just think of the negative media coverage that private businesses that resisted lockdown policies received.

 Whatever the exact cause is of the near-unanimous support of civil society for the government’s narrative and policies, it was another crucial element in the process in which the focus in society had narrowed to one single problem and one single solution, and an overwhelming majority of society came to be participants in this collective pursuit.
 It made it possible for the government’s messaging to be ubiquitous, to be repeated relentlessly in all sectors of society, making it literally unavoidable.
 And it marginalized dissent even further.